Seagate/cortx/doc/ProvisionReleaseBuild.md

 ### Hardware Specifications - Single-Node VM deployment

-- Please create VM(s) with at least 2 CPUs and 5GB of RAM.
+- Please create VM(s) with at least 2 cores (vCPU) and 4GB of RAM.
-- Ensure the VM is created with total 4 attached disks (raw).
+- Ensure the VM is created with minimum 2 attached disks (raw).

 NOTE: For single-node VM, the VM node itself is treated as primary node.